dessalines/beyond_capital/CONTRIBUTING.md

 If you are using OS X or Linux, your system may already have Git installed.
 Git is supported by all major systems (including Windows) and can be downloaded from the [official site](https://git-scm.com/).

+### Windows

 If you are on Windows, the Git installer will also install some dependencies that simulate a Unix environment that your OS X and Linux comrades already have.
 For instance, Git installs OpenSSH for generating SSH keys through `ssh-keygen`, which is utilized below.

+Recommended options during the installation process:

+* Select "Use Git from the Windows Command Prompt," which will allow you to use `git` and some of its related tools directly from the familiar command line.
+Some tools, such as `ssh-keygen`, will only be accessible through the "Git Bash" interface.
+* Uncheck "Windows Explorer integration" to avoid cluttering your right-click menu in Explorer windows.
+* Leave "Checkout as-is, commit Unix-style line endings" selected.
+* Leave all other options as default.

+## Configuring Git

 Make sure you have a [GitHub](https://github.com) account too, so you can push public changes to our source code.